-The solutions are very problematic and may vary depending on the camera that you are using and the website you are uploading to, so you will need to experiment with different resolutions when exporting (or you may just keep the default resolution and pixel aspect ratio and hope for the best).
-I would suggest experimenting by exporting a short clip (e.g., several seconds long) using different resolutions and seeing which one works best.
-Basically, you are looking to change the pixel aspect ratio to ‘square pixels’ (i.e., 1:1) and change the pixel dimensions so that they are at a 16:9 ratio.
+The solutions are very problematic and may vary depending on the camera that you are using and the website you are uploading to, so you will need to experiment with different resolutions when exporting.
+Basically, you are looking to change the pixel aspect ratio to ‘square pixels’ (i.e., 1:1) and change the resolution so that the display aspect ratio is 16:9.

-I did this lind of upsampling (up to 1280 x 720) for one video and it looked OK on YouTube (though admittedly the video ended up with a ‘soft’ look); what this approach did was to get YouTube’s transcoder to accept and convert the video into an appropriate standard definition widescreen format without any letter-boxing.
+I did this kind of upsampling (to 1280 x 720) for one video and it looked OK on YouTube (though admittedly the video ended up with a ‘soft’ look); what this approach did was to get YouTube’s transcoder to accept and convert the video into an appropriate standard definition widescreen format without any letter-boxing.
 It is definitely worth trying.

-Fot NTSC Video, you can try the following dimensions: 960 x 540, 853 × 480, 854 x 480 (recommended by many websites and the closest to a 16:9 widescreen ratio) or 856 x 480 (the composition settings After Effects uses for NTSC widescreen).
+For NTSC Video, you can try the following dimensions: 960 x 540, 853 × 480, 854 x 480 (recommended by many websites and the closest to a 16:9 widescreen ratio) or 856 x 480 (the composition settings After Effects uses for NTSC widescreen).
 You may need to crop pixels off the side (try a total of around 15 pixels of the image) when exporting it.
 Again, you can try upsampling (to 1280 x 720) and seeing how the final video looks.

 Note: Video transcoders work better when your dimensions are multiples of 16. (e.g., 1920, 1280, 720, 704, 640, 524, 480, 360, etc.).
 YouTube’s transcoder prefers these standard pixel dimensions and but can usually handle other dimensions (like 853 x 480).